Policies

 If you have already created a schedule, you can also select it or Create New Schedule.

 Storware Backup & Recovery handles retention for all backup destinations except NetBackup.
-There are 4 properties that define how long backup should be kept in the backup destination:
+Four properties define how long the backup should be kept in the backup destination:

 Note: If you are using Synthetic File System backup destination, you have only two options for retention:

-Whichever condition is met first (either number of versions has been reached or the backup is older than the given limit), it is removed from the backup destination.
+Whichever condition is met first (either the number of versions has been reached or the backup is older than the given limit), is removed from the backup destination.

-This is an optional section with two switches:
+This is an optional section with the following option:

 In the end, save settings.